openstack/tripleo-ci/zuul.d/README.rst

  - `run_tempest`: To run tempest or not (true|false).
  - `tempest_whitelist`: List of tests you want to be executed.
  - `test_black_regex`: Set of tempest tests to skip.
+ - `tempest_format`: Installing tempest from venv, packages or containers
+ - `tempest_extra_config`: A dict values in order to override the tempest.conf
+ - `tempest_plugins`: List of tempest plugins needs to be installed

 Example::